buildingblocs/datasets/Food/CONTRIBUTING.md

 ## Requirements
 1. Images should be in **jpeg** format
 2. Size of images should be **800 x 600** pixels
-3. Please follow this naming convention' *<file_name>_<name_of_food>.jpeg
+3. Please follow this naming convention *<file_name>_<name_of_food>.jpeg
      *e.g. cooked_bacon.jpeg'
 4. Be **specific** with the name of your picture.